 It’s important to remember that this rule is for switching to a plan with the same benefits.
 You can’t switch from a Plan G to a Plan N, for instance.
 The goal is to compare apples to apples and ensure you’re not overpaying for the coverage you’ve chosen.
 Mark your calendar and treat it as an annual financial check-up for your healthcare costs.

-Why This Guarantees Your Acceptance
+How the Birthday Rule Guarantees Your Acceptance

 This is where the Virginia Birthday Rule truly shines.
 Outside of this 60-day window, switching Medigap plans usually requires medical underwriting.
 That means answering a long list of health questions, and an insurer could deny your application or charge a higher premium based on your health history.
 The Birthday Rule removes that barrier completely.